 Masjed-e Jāmé of Esfahan, also known as Jame Mosque of Esfahan (Friday Mosque) or Atiq mosque, is one of the best examples of religious and ritual architecture in Iran.
-It has been listed as World Heritage Site by UNESCO in 2012.
+It has been listed as a World Heritage Site by UNESCO in 2012.

 This mosque has showcased the history of Islamic architecture in Iran for centuries.
 As a well-documented monument, this ancient building can provide archaeologists and history enthusiasts with helpful insights into a better understanding of the Islamic architecture in Iran.